PROSPECTIVE MEMBERSHIP

 20 Jan 2025 05:30PM - 09:30PM

 BBQ at Otto’s Grotto, Ulverstone.
 Please bring your own food and drink.
 Wood fired BBQ available with indoor and outdoor seating.
-Bring to show your favourite pack and why it is good for you.
+Bring your favourite pack and let us know why it is good for you.

 Special General Meeting with reviews, extended / favourite trip or members images.
 Counter Meal.